jellyfin/jellyfin-vue/README.md

 # Usage instructions for end users 👨‍👩‍👧‍👦

-*The following instructions will get you up and running quickly with builds from the current `master` branch, which are bleeding edge by default*
+*The following instructions will get you up and running quickly with bleeding-edge builds from the current `master` branch.
+There are no stable releases yet.*

 ## [Hosted instance 🌍](https://jf-vue.pages.dev/)